Swimming as a transguy, generally; do I have to give up swimming if I’m transgender? What do I wear if I haven’t had/don’t want top surgery?

-- Downside: this will create a ton of drag, and it could be really bad for your shoulders and your form.
+- Downside: this will create a ton of drag, which can be bad for your shoulders and your form.
 If you decide to do this, just make sure you’re doing your shoulder rehab exercises & paying lots of attention to technique!

 - Wear the women’s suit as I mentioned above and practice this perspective shift: Don’t think of the swim suit as women’s clothes.
-“Women’s clothes” are just clothes that other people have deemed “female,” but the reality is all of these gender boxes are completely arbitrary boxes that humans have shoved into categories because we like categories.
+“Women’s clothes” are just clothes that other people have deemed “female,” but the reality is all of these gender boxes are completely arbitrary categories humans have made and rely upon because we like categories.
 And categories are productive to a point.
 And then they can be harmful.
 (Like with gender, here.)
 In the end, wearing certain clothes or specific suit doesn’t make you a woman, or even womanly.
 They are just clothes.
 It is just a swim suit.
 Hundreds of years ago in Korea, men wore dresses!
-Men used to wear full body swim suits for racing like women do now.
-That was considered appropriate attire!
-(You might remember they got banned not for gender reasons but because they were so costly and FINA was attempting to level that playing field.)
-My point is not to invalidate the dysphoria you might experience but rather to urge you to try shifting perspective so that you can recognize just for yourself that the clothes/swim suit does not define you – you define you.
+Up until 2008, men around the globe wore full body swim suits for racing like women do now.
+(The full-body suits for men got banned not for gender reasons but because they were so costly and FINA was attempting to level that playing field.)
+My point is not to invalidate the dysphoria you might experience but rather to urge you to try shifting perspective so that you can recognize for yourself that the clothes/swim suit you wear do not define you – you define you.
 Even if other people might use the clothes to define you.
-YOU know that that isn’t true.
+YOU can know that that isn’t true.
 You are you, all the same.
-This might not be a panacea, but if you feel trapped by what you feel you must wear or have to show, this perspective shift might be helpful!
+Of course, this thought process might not be a panacea, but if you feel trapped by what you feel you must wear or have to show, this perspective shift might be helpful!
 I know it was for me.

-- You should never wear a binder and exercise.
+- Again, you should never wear a binder and exercise.
 It is really bad for your lungs – it doesn’t let them expand and you could actually fracture a rib and then potentially puncture a lung.
 It’s really not safe.
 I 100% advise against working out with a binder on.

 As an athlete, how do you stay determined and motivated both during your season and off season?